wilmoore/reactq/README.md

 task, the syntax is the same simple-chainable internal DSL.

 **4. No Global Registry**: ReactQ is quite opinionated in this regard as it does not provide a global registry.
-This should help to mitigates potential hidden dependency issues.
+This should help to mitigate potential hidden dependency issues.
 You can of course choose to use your own global registry and pass ReactQ around that way if you feel the need; however, dependency injection is the cleaner, more maintainable, and easier to debug methodology, but YMMV.